Bored (Billie Eilish song): Background and synopsis

 The music video for "Bored" was released to Eilish's YouTube channel on June 26, 2017, and directed by Miles & AJ.
 Eilish came up with the concept for it.
 The video sees her climbing and hanging off a ladder that seems to climb forever into endless white space, while she is dressed in a blue tracksuit with matching high-top Nikes In an interview with Elle magazine, Eilish said the video was inspired by "being trapped in a relationship that was going nowhere.
 When you're in such a toxic place with someone and you're treated so badly for such a long time that eventually you're used to it."
 Eilish also talked about the visual's endless ladder: "The thought of being on an endless ladder in a kind of timeless/antigravity space where no rules apply is just really sick to me, and goes with the concept of the song by getting nowhere in a relationship and getting bored."

 Critical reception

 The music video was met with positive reviews from critics.
 Emma Blanchard, writing for V magazine, praised the visual, saying: "Eilish's genuinely thoughtful lyrics and gorgeous piano melodies align flawlessly with the videos minimalistic vibe."
 She continued, commenting that Eilish "deliver[ed] a stunning, artistic performance".
 For Idolator, Mike Wass described the visual as a "suitably solemn affair".
 Estelle Tang of Elle magazine labeled the music video as "dizzying".

 Live performances

 Eilish promoted the song by performing it during her Where's My Mind Tour (2018) and When We All Fall Asleep Tour (2019).
+She did so again on her Happier Than Ever, The World Tour.